How to Identify a Wood Duck

-If you live near water, put up a nest box and you may attract Wood Ducks to your yard.
-Make sure it has a 4x3-inch elliptical entrance and is 10 to 30 feet above the ground or 5 to 6 feet above water.
+If you live near water, put up a nest box and you may attract a wood duck to your yard.
+Learn about wood duck nests and hear their song.

 Scientific Name: Aix sponsa.